hgao62/data_analytics_read_me/README.md

 ---

+### Lesson 2 预习资料

+1. what is virtual environment and how to create it: [小红书链接](http://xhslink.com/a/fcm1rJhRcPtdb)
+2. how to debug in vs code: [小红书链接](http://xhslink.com/a/LlaEZ4NxRPtdb)

 ## Task 2: Clean Data

 _(If you have a dedicated function for cleaning data or handling missing values, include it here.
 Otherwise, place your cleaning logic directly in your main pipeline.)_